 Now, I am sure you are staring at the screen and the fact that this post is almost done but not fully knowing how to implement this strategy, wondering, “how do I get started creating and distributing this content?”.
 Don’t worry, I do not plan on dropping this idea off on your doorstep and running away.
 There are many ways you can slowly implement these tactics into your day to day operations until you can shift over to a full overhaul.
 I left a few easter eggs through this article that will take you to these tactics.
 I would say happy hunting, but the links are in blue, not much of a hunt.

-Content marketing can benefit your B2B sales team and is a precious asset, and by no means is it a new idea.
+Content marketing for sales teams is by no means is it a new idea.
 Your marketing and sales team are more than aware of it but may overlook it.
 Do not neglect its ability to set you apart, it can allow your sales team to close sales much faster and to create those more in-depth relationships with customers.